ansible-community/antsibull-docs/tests/functional/baseline-simplified-rst-squash-hierarchy/foo_role.rst

 It is not included in ``ansible-core``.
 To check whether it is installed, run :code:`ansible-galaxy collection list`.

-To install it use: :code:`ansible-galaxy collection install ns2.col`.
+To install it use: :code:`ansible\-galaxy collection install ns2.col`.

 To use it in a playbook, specify: :code:`ns2.col.foo`.